csantanapr/generator-dapp/README.md

 About the boilerplate
 ---------------------

-- This project started because I always spent a few weeks getting started with a new version of Dojo, and use this as a learning exercise to get to know the Web Project Dojox/App which i know some of the folks that work on it.
+- This project started because I always spent a few weeks getting started with a new version of Dojo, and want to give it a try to the MV* DApp Framework to see how it can be improved.
-- This boilerplate is constantly updated to try to reflect the latest and greatest features and design patterns for writing Web apps with Dojo, but it relies heavily on information and contributions from other users.
-If you have an idea, suggestion, or problem, please [report it](https://github.com/csantanapr/dojo-app-boilerplate/issues) or create a pull request!
+- This boilerplate is constantly updated to try to reflect the latest and greatest features and design patterns for developing Single Page Apps with Dojo, but it relies heavily on information and contributions from other users.
+- If you have an idea, suggestion, or problem, please [report it](https://github.com/csantanapr/dojo-app-boilerplate/issues) or create a pull request!
 (Please note that you will need to have signed the [Dojo CLA](http://dojofoundation.org/about/cla) before your pull requests are